 Rotating the pelvis with a posterior dominant strategy (using glutes and hamstrings) sets the hitter in a position to transfer ground force into the bat through rotation more efficiently in comparison to extending the lumbar spine with an anterior strategy (quads).
 If the pelvis is not engaged with a proper hinge, the hitter will begin to shift laterally and engage the pelvis later in the swing, causing late rotation and a plethora of issues up the kinetic chain.

-This pattern of posterior dominant rotation is vital to the swing as executing it well means you have the strength to maintain posture and rotate around a stable base.
-What this means is that you are engaging the muscles that are involved with rotation and are able to begin rotating the pelvis at the correct time.
+This pattern of posterior dominant rotation is vital to the swing, as executing it well means you have the strength to maintain posture and rotate around a stable base.
+This means you are engaging the muscles involved with rotation and are able to begin rotating the pelvis at the correct time.
 If you have an anterior dominant strategy, you lose out on the benefits of activating the posterior chain muscles and internal rotators of the pelvis such as the upper glute medius and minimus, TFL, and adductors.

-Once the hinge is properly executed, the hitter is in a position to maintain the angle of the hinge and rotate around a stable base.
-Below are a few examples of the hinge and counter rotation into the trail hip.
+Once the hip hinge is properly executed in the swing, the hitter is in a position to maintain the angle of the hinge and rotate around a stable base.
+Below are a few examples of the hip hinge and counter-rotation into the trail hip.

-Once the original hinge is completed and the hitter has set themselves up in a good position to rotate the pelvis, pelvis rotation begins upon or slightly before toe touch..
+Once the hitter has completed the original hinge and set themselves in a good position to rotate the pelvis, pelvis rotation begins upon, or slightly before toe touch.

-As the pelvis begins to rotate, hip flexion is gained with a squat move, which can be seen as the hitter’s butt seems to get even more over the heels or away from the plate.
+As the pelvis begins to rotate, a squat move creates hip flexion, seen as the hitter’s butt seems to get even more over the heels or away from the plate.
 This puts the hitter in a powerful position and is eccentrically loading the core muscles such as the obliques, while the torso gains a slight amount of counter-rotation (moving away from the pitcher).

-Hip/torso separation happens in the swing when the hips begin rotating towards the pitcher while the torso gains counter-rotation.
+Hip shoulder separation happens in the swing when the hips begin rotating towards the pitcher while the torso gains counter-rotation.
 This move is extremely important in the swing and is an aspect of all mechanically efficient rotary movements such as throwing or striking.
-Max hip/torso separation should occur just after first move and in alignment with the hitter’s max forward bend (this is discussed below in the section on maintaining spine angle).
+Max hip shoulder separation should occur after the first move and in alignment with the hitter’s max forward bend (see the below section on maintaining spine angle).
 After this point, the hips begin to decelerate and propel the torso into rotation.

 *This graph from K-Vest represents hip/torso separation in the swing.
 The hitter reaches max separation right after first move, then the torso rapidly accelerates the torso back to neutral separation at contact.

-The hinge can be confusing at this point in the swing, because the hitter wants to maintain the angle that the hinge creates, rather than the actual hip flexion that occurs during the hip hinge phase of the swing.
-This angle is commonly referred to as spine angle and can be described as the angle of the spine in relation to the ground.
+The hip hinge can be confusing at this point in the baseball swing, because the hitter wants to maintain the angle that the hinge creates, rather than the actual hip flexion that occurs during the hip hinge phase of the swing.
+This is often referred to as spine angle — or the angle of the spine in relation to the ground.

-Now that we have a little more technical background on hinge, hip/torso separation and maintaining spine angle as well as context for approach, let’s explore the “top down” approach that can make maintaining spine angle immediately translate to the game.
+Now that we have a little more technical background on hip hinge, hip shoulder separation and maintaining spine angle as well as context for approach, let’s explore the “top-down” approach that can make maintaining spine angle immediately translate to the game.